igor-correia/igor-correia/README.md

 ### Hi, my name is Igor 👋

 I am an undergraduate student at Universidade Federal de Campina Grande (UFCG).
-I've been working at research projects with causality for 1.5 years, mainly with autoencoders.
+I've been working at research projects with artificial Intelligence for 2.5 years.

 Most of my experience are working with python or java, but I know also know about HTML, CSS and javascript.